 A surprisingly high percentage feels it is not their job, according to a recent survey.

 Most people expect that doctors who become aware of substandard medical practice by colleagues will take measures to report and rectify the substandard practice.
 Most doctors say that that is what they would do.
 But by “most,” I mean only 64.
-This probably is less of a surprise to Miami medical malpractice attorneys.
+This probably is less of a surprise to Florida medical malpractice lawyers.

 A survey of 1900 doctors found that only 64 completely agreed that “physicians should report all instances of significantly impaired or incompetent colleagues to their professional society, hospital, clinic, and/or other relevant authority.”